 07Massive

-Dogs at times turn out to have large bodies, due to what they feed on, and their weight increases.
-Use massive if having such a dog.
+Dogs can turn out to have large bodies due to what they eat.
+Use massive if you have such a dog.

-E.g. “I often tease my teenage son to carry his dog at times, but he tells me that the massive being is not worth his energy.”
+E.g. “I often tease my teenage son by asking him to carry his dog at times, but he tells me that because (dog’s name) is so massive, carrying him/her would take too much of his energy.”

-Interacting with dogs helps build your mind relax, making you not worry too much.
-The feeling comes in many different ways that you may use the following words to describe dogs for some of them.
+Interacting with dogs helps your mind relax making you forget about your worries.
+There are many different feelings, so you may want to use the following words to describe dogs for some of them.

 08Exuberant

-Each time when a dog jumps on you or cuddles around, it makes you exuberant.
+Each time a dog jumps on you or cuddles you, it makes you exuberant.
 You cheer up and become excited because of this.

-E.g. “The dog never sniffed his hand after he held it out, but it rolled upon him, making him exuberant from the reactions afterward.”
+E.g. “The dog never sniffed (person’s name)’s hand after he/she held it out, but (dog’s name) rolled upon him/her, making him/her exuberant.”

 Photo by Laura Stanley under pexels license